-PHASES ACTIVITIES STAGE 1 PROJECT INITIATION - ANALYSIS OF ORGANIZATIONAL AND CONTROL STRUCTURE ➤ Submission of the business plan to the Administrative Body of the COMPANY; ➤ evaluation of the company's corporate structure, organizational structure and control system, as well as the operating methods employed by the COMPANY for its most important processes.
-STAGE 2 ➤ Identification of the processes and activities within the scope of which the predicate offenses can abstractly be committed (so-called sensitive processes/activities, the list of which is contained in separate documents); ➤ identification of key officers, i.e., individuals who, based on their assigned functions and responsibilities, have in-depth knowledge of sensitive activities, the operating methods adopted, and related controls, for the purpose of conducting targeted interviews.
+PHASES ACTIVITIES STAGE 1 PROJECT INITIATION-ORGANIZATIONAL AND CONTROL STRUCTURE ANALYSIS Submission of the business plan to the Administrative Body of the COMPANY; evaluation of the company's corporate structure, organizational structure and control system, as well as the operating methods used by the COMPANY for the most important processes.
+STAGE 2 SURVEY OF SENSITIVE PROCESSES AND ACTIVITIES Identification of the processes and activities within the scope of which the predicate offenses can abstractly be committed (so-called sensitive processes/activities, the list of which is contained in separate documents); identification of key officers, i.e., individuals who, based on their assigned functions and responsibilities, have in-depth knowledge of sensitive activities, the operating methods adopted, and related controls, for the purpose of conducting targeted interviews.
 STAGE 3 INTERVIEWS WITH KEY OFFICERS conducting targeted interviews with key officers to enable identification of sensitive activities and practices (even if not formalized in special procedures) followed by the COMPANY, as well as the safeguards and controls that exist at present.
+Stage 4 GAP ANALYSIS Summary of the picture that emerged from the interviews with key officers and the results of the organizational analysis; identification of crime risks; reconnaissance of possible critical situations and suggestion of organizational and procedural interventions for strengthening the internal control system.

-RISK ASSESSMENT AND GAP ANALYSIS STAGE 4 Summary of the picture that emerged from the interviews with key officers and the results of the organizational analysis; identification of crime risks; reconnaissance of possible critical situations and suggestion of organizational and procedural interventions for strengthening the internal control system.
-STEP 5 PROCESSING OF THE MODEL ➤ preparation of the organizational model, in the light of the most authoritative guidelines and according to the main jurisprudential and doctrinal findings on the subject.
+PROCESSING OF THE MODEL